• Skip to primary navigation

 • If you would like smooth ice cream, puree the blueberries in a blender.
 Pour the puree into a bowl, cover with plastic wrap, and cool in the refrigerator.
 If you would like tiny chunks of blueberries in the ice cream, pour the mashed blueberries into a bowl, cover with plastic wrap, and cool in the refrigerator.
 This can be done a day or two ahead.

-• To make the custard base, combine milk, 1 cup of heavy whipping cream, and salt in a medium saucepan over medium heat.
+• To make the custard base, combine milk, 1 cup of heavy whipping cream, the remaining ⅓ cup granulated sugar, and salt in a medium saucepan over medium heat.
 You want to heat the milk mixture up until hot, but not boiling.

 • Meanwhile, pour the remaining 1 cup of heavy whipping cream into a medium size bowl and top it with a fine mesh strainer.
 Set aside.